eag1ex/bank-application/readme.md

 ##### -- Remarks --
 * Tested and works without bugs on lates Chrome and Firefox, not tested on IE(SORRY!).
 * All files are well documented.
-* you can preview a working app via this link **http://creativeatwork.net/portfolio/bank-application-angular-mongodb/**
+* you can preview a working app video via this link   **http://creativeatwork.net/portfolio/bank-application-angular-mongodb/**
-* Video clip orientation included.
-* npm CLI complains about some undefind methonds, its due to not compiling in ES6 - so ignore it!
 * If your server crashed and you get this error in the CLI **Error: listen EADDRINUSE :::8018** you will have to change the port in the ./config.js file
 ***

 ###### TODOS ?
-* No persistant cache included as yet, only DATA retreival.
+* No persistant cache included as yet, only DATA retrieval.
 * User authentication not yet intergated.

 ***